Annual GHG and Sustainability Data Report for FY 2016 Reporting

 Available is the Full Service Leased Space Data Report, for voluntary reporting of Scope 3 emissions from fully serviced leased space where the agency does not purchase energy directly.

 Report RevisionsAs a reminder, any revisions to FY 2008 through FY 2014 data must be submitted in the appropriate prior-year Data Report.
 This is because prior years used the Sixth and Seventh Editions of eGRID factors for electricity emissions embedded in those workbooks.
 FY 2012 and FY 2013 Data Reports used the eGRID Eighth Edition factors.
 FY 2014 and FY 2015 Data Reports used the eGRID Ninth Edition factors and updated heat values and GWPs.
 If you plan to revise prior year data, be sure to request from me the Data Reports of record for your agency.

-Instructions for submittal of the Annual GHG Data Report and associated material for FY 2016 annual reporting in January 2017 will be also be forthcoming from the Office of Federal Sustainability, White House Council on Environmental Quality.
+Instructions for submittal of the Annual GHG Data Report and associated material for FY 2016 annual reporting in January 2017 are now available.